Sign Up For Special Offers & Exclusive Content

 Whilst elite athletes may be able to consume 3.5g of protein per kg of bodyweight every day without any negative side effects, it is possible to eat too much protein.
 The short term effects of overconsumption of protein are likely to be no more serious that some digestive discomfort and very smelly farts(!), but long term effects could include cardiovascular disease, damage to the liver and kidneys, and seizures.
 That said, you’d have to eat a lot of protein for a very long time to notice any ill effects, and in my experience most average people find it very difficult to meet their personal protein targets, let alone overeat it.

-Our individual protein requirements are affected by a number of factors such as our activity levels, the types of activity we do, whether we’re injured or sick, working to lose weight, or suffering from stress.
+Our individual protein requirements are contextual, depending on factors such as our age, health status, amount & types of daily activity, training/nutrition goals, and stress.
 For this reason, it would be impossible for me to give any more specific advice for your personal requirements.
 I’d strongly recommend working with a professional who can accurately calculate your nutritional needs and support you to make positive changes to your diet over time.